 What is CBD Oil?

-CBD oil is made by extracting the resin from the mature CBD-rich hemp flowers.
+CBD oil is made by extracting the resin from mature CBD-rich hemp flowers.
 That CBD extract is then mixed and diluted with a carrier oil like MCT coconut, olive, and hemp oil.

 What is Hemp Oil?